 The audit committee of the board of directors recommends that PricewaterhouseCoopers LLP (PwC) be reappointed as the auditor of the company until the close of the next annual meeting.
 PwC has been the auditor of the company for more than five years and are located in Calgary, Alberta.
-PwC is a participating audit firm with the Canadian Public Accountability Board.
+PwC is a participating audit firm with the Canadian Public Accountability Board and the Public Company Accounting Oversight Board (United States) (PCAOB).